Duratorre/Disaster-Response-Pipeline/README.md

         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
   2. Go to the app directory ('cd ./app') and run the following command to run the web app:
         `python run.py`
-  4. Go to the following link, where you can interact with the web app: https:\\\
-  5. Have fun with the app!

 <a name="data"></a>
 ## 5. Acknowledgements